JesseBausell/hs6PROCESS_INTERACTIVE/README.md

 water_depth=bottom depth of the field station in meters.
 Numerals only.
 Do not include units.

 calibration_file=name of original factory-supplied HOBI Labs calibration file.
 This file contains instrument-specific coefficients used to convert raw signals (measured by hs6) into engineering units.
-Although this file is not used by hs6PROCESS_SEABASS to process hs6 data (it was used in Hydrosoft), SEABaSS encourages submitters to disclose all ancillary calibration files used in data processing. hs6PROCESS_SEABASS will correctly place this file into headers of output files (e.g. Station_#_bb.txt and Station_#_bb_bin#.txt).
+Although this file is not used by hs6PROCESS_INTERACTIVE, the user was too lazy to remove it from the code.
+Therefore, its still necessary to run hs6PROCESS_INTERACTIVE.

 date(yyyymmdd)=indicate date on which ha6 was deployed.

 kexp_vals=wavelength-dependent constants (kexp) used to calculate sigma coefficients of attenutation, Kbb, (see HydroSoft user manual or kudelalab_HS6_readme.pdf for details).
 These coefficients are instrument-specific and can be found inside the factory-supplied calibration file (header field=calibration_file).
 They should be listed in the same order as wavelengths of backscattering coefficients appear in the header of the HydroSoft-generated .dat file containing the unprocessed hs6 data (header field=data_file_name).
 In the event that instrument-specific Kexp_vals are unavailable for a particular Hydroscat, the constant 0.14 can be used for all wavelengths.
 In the event that it's used, this value should still be listed one time for each backscattering channel (e.g. 6 times for hs6).

 apg_bin_files=binned ac-s measured absorption files with which to sigma-correct bbp spectra.
-These files must be formatted for SEABaSS submission and would ideally contain data measured at the same time and location as hs6.
+These files must be formatted for Hydrolight 5.0 and would ideally contain data measured at the same time and location as hs6.
 DO NOT specify depth bin sizes in the metadata header file. hs6PROCESS_SEABASS bins hs6 data according to the bin sizes used in absorpiton files listed in hte header field.
 To prevent hs6PROCESS_SEABASS from depth-binning bbp and fl data, place "NA" after the = sign (e.g. apg_bin_files=NA).

 apg_bin_path=pathway for apg_bin_files.
 This pathway must be the same for all binned absorption files should more than one be listed.